yeodoug.com - Resources

 Notes:

-The first bass trombone I bought was a dependent valve Bach 50-B2 in 1975.
+The first bass trombone I purchased was a dependent valve Bach 50-B2.
+I bought that instrument at Giardinelli's Music Shop in New York City in 1975.
 At the time it had two side by side trigger paddles, which was the standard dependent issue (with rollers on the triggers; Holton had something called the "magic bar").
 I quickly had it converted to a thumb (1st valve) and third finger (second valve) operation.

-In 1983, when I bought a second horn, I had it converted to a single valve instrument with one Thayer valve (#B6 from Ed Thayer's first batch - it still works great) and in July 1984, the ITA Journal published an article I wrote called, In Defense of the Single Valve Bass Trombone.
-I hadn't looked it for many years, so I pulled it out recently in light of all the recent posts on bass trombone valve setups and realized I still agreed with my basic premise: that a single valve bass trombone works well in almost all symphonic playing situations, and that the dependent valve double valve bass trombone has some significant advantages to the in-line system.
+In 1983, when I bought a second horn, I had it converted to a single valve instrument with one Thayer valve (#B6 from Ed Thayer's first batch of his bass trombone axial-flow valves) and in July 1984, the ITA Journal published an article I wrote called, In Defense of the Single Valve Bass Trombone.
+You can view and download that article HERE.
+I haven't looked at that article for many years (I write these words in 2025) so I pulled it out recently and realized I still agreed with my basic premise: that a single valve bass trombone works spectacularly well in almost all symphonic playing situations, and that the dependent valve double valve bass trombone has some significant advantages to the in-line system.

 Ultimately, it comes down to a matter of personal preference, and there's no "right" system to use.
-But here are a few quotes from my 1984 article.
+But here are a few quotations from my 1984 article.

 [quoted from In Defense of the Single Valve Bass Trombone, Douglas Yeo.
 International Trombone Association Journal, Volume XII, No. 3, July 1984. pp. 20-23.
 With 4 photos.]